How many times have you tried to call some company for tech support or warranty help, and all you can reach is a voicemail tree?

 Poor Customer Service Everywhere

-And from the movies to real life: Just recently, Glen Davis of the Orlando Magic threw a tantrum, smashing a computer, when a hotel clerk refused him a room.
+And from the movies to real life: Last year, Glen Davis of the Orlando Magic threw a tantrum, smashing a computer, when a hotel clerk refused him a room.

 Everyone Has a Story